Apartment premises liability litigation appears to be a growth industry.

 Apartment Premises Liability: Good Documentation is Critical

-A better plan is to list the location and condition of each device.
-For example, list the condition of the sliding glass door and the bedroom window latches separately.
+A better plan is to itemize the location and condition of each protected window and door opening.
+For example, list the condition of the sliding glass door and each bedroom window latches separately.

-The form should have a resident statement certifying that they have examined and tested each device and found them in good working order.
+The form should include a resident signature certifying that they have observed you point out, demonstrate, and test each device and found them in good working order.
+In this way, you have evidence of two tests that the locks and latches were functioning.
 You should also add a line where the resident agrees to use the locking devices at all times and will report any defects immediately.

-This procedure, coupled with good key control and lock maintenance, will protect your residents better and drastically reduce your exposure from lawsuits in this area.
+This procedure, coupled with good key control and lock maintenance, will provide your residents with adequate security in the unit and significantly reduce your exposure to lawsuits in this area.

 Learn More about Premises Liability Litigation